vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 <details><summary>English</summary>

-The fire of time, Kuṣumānda, the Lord of the nether world, Hataka, the cauldron of the earth, Brahma, Muni, Lokesa, and Rudras reside in the intermediate regions of five spheres (andas).
+The fire of time, Kuṣumānda, the Lord of the nether world, Hataka, the cauldron of the earth, Brahma, Muni, Lokesa, and Rudras reside in the intermediate regions of five spheres (aṇḍas).
 </details>